k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 ### Iteration Behavior

-Transactions can be handled during an iteration either as a commit at the end of a data set or as a commit per iteration.
-This definition is based on whether the Iterator is marked as a transactional Stage in the flow or not.
+A transaction's behavior within an iteration depends on how the Iterator step is defined in the flow.

 An Iterator is a Stage holding an Actor that starts the loop over the data set.
 The Iterator dictates the number of times the iteration occurs.

-Thus if the Iterator Stage is transactional, the commit is performed at the end of the data set.
+If the Iterator Stage is transactional, the commit is performed at the end of the data set.
 However, if the Iterator Stage is not transactional, the transaction starts inside the loop and the commit is per each iteration.

 **Examples**